 - Private email.
-Gmail, Yahoo Mail, Outlook, and most of the other popular “free” email providers are horrible about privacy.
+So, speaking of email, contacts and calendar… Gmail, Yahoo Mail, Outlook, and most of the other popular “free” email providers are horrible about privacy.
 You are their product, not their customer.
 There are many degrees of privacy when it comes to email providers.
 For most people, Fastmail is a great option.
 Not only does it have excellent email features, it also has a calendar, contact manager, notes and file storage.
-If you want to go for a super-private service, you should look at providers like Proton Mail, StartMail or Tutanota.
-You might also check out newcomer Skiff.
+If you want to go for a super-private service, I would highly recommend Proton, but you could also check out Skiff.

 - Apple HomePod mini.
 This is a nice, private alternative to Amazon Echo or Google Home speakers with a built-in digital assistant (Siri).
 It’s not portable and the recipient will need an iPhone or iPad to get the most out of it.
 But it sounds great and will respect your privacy way better than Alexa or Google.
 It can also be used as an Apple Home automation hub.

 - Apple TV.
 Smart TV’s are watching what you watch – many of them include some flavor of Automatic Content Recognition.
 I recommend disconnecting your smart TV from the internet and using an external streaming box like Apple TV to watch Netflix, Amazon Prime Video, Disney+ and other streaming services.